analogdevicesinc/ai8x-training/README.md

 ##### Repository Branches

-When following these instructions, the `pytorch-2` branch is checked out.
-For PyTorch 1.8 support, use either the `develop` branch (the most frequently updated branch which it contains the latest improvements to the project) or the `main` branch (updated less frequently, but possibly more stable).
+Using the instructions above checks out the `develop` branch which supports PyTorch 2.3.
+The `main` branch is updated less frequently, but possibly more stable.
 To change branches, use the command `git checkout`, for example `git checkout main`.
+For PyTorch 1.8 support, use the archive.

 ###### TensorFlow / Keras